CodeAnt AI Coverage Upload Action

 - Name:

-- Value: Your CodeAnt AI access token
+CODEANT_TOKEN - Value: Your CodeAnt token (

-3. Configure Workflow
+4. Configure Workflow

 You have to create a .coveragerc file in the project’s root folder to include all the source files in the test coverage calculation.
 Example:How it works